Here’s Why OPG+1 may be the Perfect Weapon

 Other cleaners cannot make this claim, and many actually cause additional harm to waste treatment facilities and septic systems.
 The chemicals contained in many disinfectants and soaps are toxic and can accumulate in our water resources.

-So, not only is OPG+1 a smart choice for eradicating coronaviruses within our homes and businesses – it has the ability to help solve the problem of potential further spread of viruses throughout our communities.
-We invite you to learn more about this amazing product, and try it for yourself.
+So, not only is OPG+1 a smart choice for eradicating coronaviruses on surfaces – it has the ability to help solve the problem of potential further spread of viruses throughout our communities.
+We invite you to learn more about this amazing product.

 Please contact OPG+ direct for large quantity orders at 844-444-8899